jsummers/deark/technical.md

 The hotspot is conceptually an entire pixel (or virtual pixel), not a specific point in some coordinate system.
 If more precision is needed, assume the hotspot is the center of that pixel.
-For example, if a 16x16-pixel image with hotspot (0,0) were to be mirrored left-right, the new hotspot would be (15,0).
+This means that if a 16x16-pixel image with hotspot (0,0) were to be mirrored left-right, the new hotspot would be (15,0), not (16,0) as it would be if the hotspot were the upper-left corner of the pixel.

 ## I've never heard of that format! ##